steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

 #### Short Term
-    Why are there no warnings about comments in launch.json?
-    Why is the Python refactoring so slow?
-        "Refactoring library rope is not installed.
-Install?"

-    Databases are not portable now!
-        The file path of models is incorrect in the IIS database.
-        An updated version of ModelReliefProduction must be attached in SSMS.

-        Should the database path fields always use relative paths?

     Builder
         Builder should read appsettingsProductionBuild.json rather than use constants.
         How should Builder use <environment>?
-            environment.sqlite_folder references ASPNETCORE_ENVIRONMENT but that is used only by baseline in integration testing.
+            environment.sqlite_folder references ASPNETCORE_ENVIRONMENT but that is used only by baseline.py in integration testing.
             How can Builder be used to build a development tree?
                 Add an enviroment parameter?
                     This would control the user store structure.